 - 1.13 13: Therm-a-Res Prolite Ultralight Sleeping Pad

 When you set out on a long backpacking journey, you need to always make sure you have the best gear available.
-You have your hiking boots or hiking shoes, your backpacking backpack, the best sleeping bag you can pay for and you need to take with you the best sleeping pad.
+You have your hiking boots or hiking shoes, your backpacking backpack, the best sleeping bag you can pay for and you need to take with you the best backpacking sleeping pad.
 This is a very important item when you are intending to camp, as it gives you a level of comfort that cannot be attained otherwise.

 I like to make sure I have a sleeping pad that can be rolled up and carried, and for me, the weight is one of the most important issues.
 You want to be carrying as lightweight as possible, so you can enjoy your walk, rather than keep repeating to yourself “are we there yet”.